-Following last year’s reporting deadline, it was pleasing to see many software vendors developing new modules and processes to simplify the reporting process.
+Since the reporting of the gender pay gap came into effect, it was pleasing to see many software vendors developing new modules and processes to simplify the reporting process.

-Gapsquare has been leading the way in applying data science to HR decision making.
-Their software allows HR teams to analyse their data to determine pay transparency and as well as gender and diversity pay gaps.
+Gapsquare has been leading the way in applying data science to HR decision-making.
+Their software allows HR teams to analyse their data to determine pay transparency as well as gender and diversity pay gaps.

 Taking steps to eliminate the gender pay gap

-With the government expecting it to take five years to even out gender discrepancies, there’s certainly no quick fix.
-There are things that businesses can do to start minimising any pay gaps from occurring though.
+There’s certainly no quick fix when it comes to closing the gender pay gap.
+There are things that businesses can do to minimise any pay gaps from occurring though.

 Starting from the very beginning of the recruitment process, it’s no secret that HR technology has revolutionised the talent acquisition process.
 Automation and AI should be digital allies in the gender pay gap battle.
 You can effectively use it to reduce the likelihood of any bias, better identify and screen candidates and make informed unbiased decisions.